-What is the Google Page Experience Update?
+What is the Google Page Experience update & when is it happening?

-On the 28th May 2020, Google announced they will be releasing a new ranking algorithm in 2021, coined the Google Page Experience update.
+On the 28th May 2020, Google announced they will be releasing a new ranking algorithm coined the Google Page Experience update.
 And, from our perspective, it’s one you definitely want to pay attention to.

 Shape up or get left behind